saudrix/GenericAStar/README.md

 ### __repr\_\_

-A **representation** even minimalistic is needed in order for you node to be displayed and for the GA* to show you the reconstructed resolution path.
+A **representation**, even a minimalistic one, is needed in order for you node to be displayed and for the GA* to show you the reconstructed resolution path.

 ### GetNeighbors

-The **GetNeighbors** method should describe how you travel in your graph from a example to the next.
+The **GetNeighbors** method should describe how you travel in your graph from a node to the next.
 For example: imagine a labyrinth made of squared spot.
 Your neighbors can be the 4 or 8 spots next to you that aren't walls.

 ### SetHCost

 The **SetHCost** method is used to compute the heuristic needed by the classic A* algorithm.
 If you don't want to compute an heuristic you can always set you H cost to be zero.
 The GA* would then computes as a Dijkstra implementation.
 In order to compute your heuristic, the method is given a **target** :red_circle: which is the end node given to the computeAstar function.
-Your method must compute a undermining estimate of the remaining distance to be traveled in your graph.
+Your method must compute an undermining estimate of the remaining distance to be traveled in your graph.

 :warning: **Warning**: This setHCost method isn't designed to return the h value. you must assigned the *self.h* attribute of your node while in the scope of this function.
 Otherwise the GA* will behave as a Dijkstra pathfinder and might be much slower.